 How does an executive coach help develop individuals to become great leaders?
-This is a question we often hear from people who have never used or heard of executive coaching.
+This is a question we often hear from people who have never used or heard of this type of coaching.
 So let’s take a look at a few of the answers.

 The entire process is focused on improving performance and behavior.
-Its essential features are short-term; time limited, paid for, goal specific and action oriented all geared towards a busy executive.
+Its essential features are short-term; time limited, paid for, goal specific and action oriented all geared towards a busy business professional.
 It uses assessment surveys, feedback and also offers objectivity.

 Reason to Engage in the Process

 With today’s highly competitive society, it’s necessary to strengthen your core competencies and leadership abilities.
 For some, it may be a means to enter a new company while others utilize it to advance to a higher paying position.
-The executive coach working directly for a business is used to develop high potential employees and facilitate transitions of employees into new positions.
+The business coach working directly for an organization is used to develop high potential employees and facilitate transitions of employees into new positions.

 Also, seeking the assistance of a coach can help improve time management and work balance as one is taught to better manage pressures from work.
 The development of more productive work relationships and enhanced conflict management skills are also addressed along with encouragement to implement new strategies or directions.